-reveal poles, which are an artefact of the perturbative approach.
+Now we compare the derived analytical results for the frequency shifts of the quadrupole and the breathing modes with the results of numerical simulations for the BEC systems with two- and three-body contact interactions in a cylindrical trap.
+In particular, we note that the calculated frequency shifts close to geometric resonances reveal poles, which are an artefact of the perturbative approach.
 Indeed, our detailed numerical calculations show that the observed frequencies remain finite through the whole geometric resonance.
-In figures 8 and 9 we present the comparison of analytic (solid lines) and numeric (dots) values of relative frequency shifts as functions of the trap aspect ratio λ .
-The analytical results are calculated from equation (32) and (35), respectively, while the numerical data are obtained from a Fourier analysis of the excitation spectrum, i.e. for each value of λ we have calculated the corresponding Fourier spectra, as in figure 7, and then extracted the frequency values of the quadrupole and the breathing mode.
+In figures 8 and 9, we present the comparison of analytic (solid lines) and numeric (dots) values of relative frequency shifts as functions of the trap aspect ratio $\lambda$ .
+The analytical results are calculated from equations (32) and (35), respectively, while the numerical data are obtained from a Fourier analysis of the excitation spectrum, i.e. for each value of $\lambda$ we have calculated the corresponding Fourier spectra, as in figure 7, and then extracted the frequency values of the quadrupole and the breathing mode.